alexayalamcs/alexayalamcs.github.io/project.md

             <p>
             I am the lead student of a group of 6 researching the application of conditional Generative Adversarial Networks to the output of earth system models.
 I am responsible for the maintenance of the repo, onboarding new students, and prototyping a variety of deep learning architectures.
             </p>
-            Our work was featured in the NeurIPS 2020 "<i>Tackling Climate Change with Machine Learning</i>" workshop and the 3rd NOAA workshop on <i>"Leveraring AI in Environmental Sciences"</i>.
+            Our work was featured in the NeurIPS 2020 workshop "<i>Tackling Climate Change with Machine Learning</i>" and the 3rd NOAA workshop on <i>"Leveraging AI in Environmental Sciences"</i>.
         </div>
     </div>
     <div>